nilounaseri/nilounaseri/README.md

-# Niloufar Nasseri — Applied Data & Design
+# Niloufar Naseri — Applied Data & Design

 This GitHub serves as a curated space for selected technical explorations.